-Best known and most easily reached from Tulum are Gran Cenote, Cenote Calavera, and Dos Ojos Cenote.
+The best known and most easily reached from Tulum are Gran Cenote, Cenote Calavera, and Dos Ojos Cenote.
 Like the Tulum ruins, since they are so popular, it’s best to time your visit for when they’re not as crowded.
-That means early morning when they first open or late in the afternoon, when it’s too hot for most people.
+That means early morning when they first open or late in the afternoon when it’s too hot for most people.

 The water is crystal clear, and you can try a guided dive down into the connected underground river if you’re not squeamish about cave diving.
 For the less adventurous, you can just swim or snorkel in the cenotes, too.

 Remember to pack a towel and if you bring sunscreen, it must be biodegradable.
 The cenote ecosystem is fragile and the harsh chemicals in regular sunscreens are incredibly harmful to it.

 Cost: $100 – 200 MX/person, depending on the cenote (~$5 – $15 USD)

 4. Where to Eat in Tulum

 Mexican food is one of my favorite cuisines, and Tulum did not disappoint.
 You’ll find plenty of non-Mexican restaurants there as well, from Indian to Italian to Argentinian.
 But if you’re looking for authentic and delicious regional food, here are my recommendations for where to eat in Tulum on a budget:

 If you’re in town for lunch or dinner, stop by Burrito Amor and Batey.
 Burrito Amor’s commitment to clean eating, less waste, and a menu that anyone can order from, regardless of dietary restrictions, makes you feel good about ordering there.
 Oh, and the burritos are amazing, so there’s that.